-According to this Act, the right to the invention lies as a rule with the researcher (section 7).
-However, the institution may demand to get the rights if the employee has made the invention in the course of employment (section 8).
-If the invention is made by inventors working in separate institutions covered by the Act, the institutions agree among themselves how to allocate the rights between them (section 8 (3)).
+According to this Act, the rights to the invention generally reside with the researcher (section 7).
+However, the institution may demand to obtain the rights if the employee has made the invention in the course of his or her employment (section 8).
+If the invention is made by inventors working in separate institutions covered by the Act, the institutions must agree among themselves how to allocate the rights between them (section 8 (3)).

 When an employee has made an invention in the course of employment, he or she must notify the institution “without undue delay”, that is, as soon as possible (section 10).

-The researcher must not publish nor dispose of the invention before he or she has notified the institution of the invention (section 10(3)).
-And the institution can, when it receives the notification about the invention, instruct the researcher not to publish or dispose of it in up to 2 months thereafter (section 11(2)).
-It is important that the researcher keeps the invention secret.
-Otherwise it cannot be patented because in that case the legal requirements for obtaining a patent, namely that of novelty, will no longer be met.
+The researcher cannot publish or dispose over the invention before he or she has notified the institution of the invention (section 10(3)), and the institution can, when it receives the notification about the invention, instruct the researcher not to publish or dispose over it for up to 2 months thereafter (section 11(2)).
+It is important that the researcher keeps the invention secret; otherwise it cannot be patented, as in that case the legal requirements for obtaining a patent, namely that of novelty, will no longer be met.

 When the institution has received the notification, it must assess within two months whether the invention is patentable.
 It must also assess whether the invention can be commercially exploited, and discuss the possibility of this with the employee (section 11(1)).
-The institution can then either decide to have the rights conferred to the institution or that it will allow the employee to use them.
-Unless the institution adheres to the deadlines, the employee retains the rights (section 11(5)).
+The institution can then either decide to have the rights transferred to the institution, or allow the employee to use them.
+If the institution fails to adhere to the deadline, the employee retains the rights (section 11(5)).
 If the institution takes over the rights to an invention, it is obliged to exploit them (section 11(6)).

-If the institution decides to have the rights transferred to the institution, the employee is, if the institution exploits the rights commercially, entitled to payment from the institution (section 12(1)).
-If the institution determines to let the employee exploit the rights, the institution is entitled to a fee from the employee (section 12(2)).
+If the institution decides to have the rights transferred to the institution, the employee, if the institution exploits the rights commercially, is entitled to payment from the institution (section 12(1)).
+If the institution decides to allow the employee to exploit the rights, the institution is entitled to a fee from the employee (section 12(2)).

-The fee is not be payable until exploitation of the invention is profitable because the revenue exceeds the costs.
+The fee is not payable until exploitation of the invention is profitable, i.e. the revenue exceeds the costs.

-The institutions can lay down rules on how to calculate the fee (section 12(3)).
+The institutions may lay down rules on how to calculate the fee (section 12(3)).

-Most institutions have a model where the institution, if it acquires the rights and exploits them commercially, get two thirds of the profits, the employee one third.
-If the employee has retained the rights, the model that is normally followed is that the employee gets two thirds of the profits, the institution one third.
+Most institutions have a model whereby the institution, if it acquires the rights and exploits them commercially, obtains two thirds of the profits, and the employee one third.
+If the employee has retained the rights, the model normally followed is that the employee obtains two thirds of the profits and the institution one third.

-The law does not allow an institution that grants an employee the right to exploit an invention covered by the law to drop the fee.
+The law does not allow an institution that grants an employee the right to exploit an invention covered by the law to waive the fee.

-A number of universities, etc. have set up special “tech transfer” units in accordance with a special tech transfer act aimed at promoting cooperation between universities and industry.
-Part of the duties of the tech-transfer units is the management of the rights to researchers’ inventions.
+A number of universities, etc., have set up special “tech transfer” units in accordance with a special tech transfer act aimed at promoting cooperation between universities and industry.
+Part of the duties of the tech transfer units is to administer the rights to researchers’ inventions.

-The rules listed above only apply to inventions that are made as part of the researcher’s work as a researcher.
-Inventions made in the researcher’s spare time, totally unrelated to the researcher’s work, are not covered by the act.
+The rules listed above apply only to inventions that are made as part of the researcher’s work as a researcher.
+Inventions made in the researcher’s spare time, and which are not related to the researcher’s work, are not covered by the act.

 See for instance the following case brought before the UBVA:

-A medical consultant at a teaching hospital was hired to perform certain clinical research based on studies of patients.
-In his spare time, he made an invention relating to pacemakers, using equipment he had bought and paid for himself.
+A medical consultant at a teaching hospital was hired to perform clinical research based on studies of patients.
+In his spare time, he made an invention relating to pacemakers, using equipment that he had bought and paid for himself.
 The invention was based on purely experimental research in magnet technology and had nothing to do with his work at the hospital.
-The region he was employed by considered the invention to be covered by the Act on Inventions at Public Research Institutions, but was willing to let the employee keep the rights to it against a fee of one thirds, cf. section 12(2) of the Act.
+The regional authority he was employed by considered the invention to be covered by the Act on Inventions at Public Research Institutions, but was willing to allow the employee to retain the rights to it for a fee of one third of the revenues, cf. section 12(2) of the Act.

-UBVA stated that in UBVA’s opinion the invention had not been made ‘in the course of his employment’ in the legal sense, and that all the rights to the invention belonged to the medical consultant himself.
+The UBVA stated that in the UBVA’s opinion the invention had not been made ‘in the course of his employment’ in the legal sense, and that all the rights to the invention thus belonged to the medical consultant himself.

 The Danish Act on Employees’ Inventions

 As already mentioned, this Act is not applicable to teachers and other academic staff employed at universities and other institutions of higher education, cf. section 1(3) of the Act.
-Instead applicable law is the above mentioned Act on Inventions at Public Research Institutions.
+Instead, the applicable law is the above-mentioned Act on Inventions at Public Research Institutions.

-For employed researchers who are covered by the Act on Employees’ Inventions the following apply:
+For employed researchers who are covered by the Act on Employees’ Inventions, the following applies:

-When an employed researcher has made an invention as part of his work, the employers are entitled to transfer the rights attached to the invention to them, subject to the following conditions cf. section 5 of the Act:
+When an employed researcher has made an invention as part of his or her work, the employers are entitled to transfer the rights attached to the invention to them, subject to the following conditions, cf. section 5 of the Act: